Alexei Arbatov

-Dr. Alexei Georgievich Arbatov, PhD (Russian: Алексей Георгиевич Арбатов, born January 17, 1951) is a full member of the Russian Academy of Sciences, the Head of the Center for International Security at the Institute of World Economy and International Relations (IMEMO), and a scholar in residence at the Carnegie Moscow Center.
+Alexei Georgievich Arbatov (Russian: Алексей Георгиевич Арбатов, born January 17, 1951) is a full member of the Russian Academy of Sciences, the Head of the Center for International Security at the Institute of World Economy and International Relations (IMEMO), and a scholar in residence at the Carnegie Moscow Center.
 He is a Russian political scientist, academic, author, and former politician.

 Born in Russia, Arbatov graduated from the Moscow State Institute of International Relations (MGIMO), and completed graduate and post-graduate studies at the Institute of World Economy and International Relations (IMEMO) and MGIMO.
 He has spent nearly 40 years in the academic and scientific communities, and also served for over a decade in Russia's parliament.
 He is one of Russia's foremost experts in the fields of international relations, foreign and military policy, international security, and arms control and disarmament.

 Personal life and education

 Arbatov was born in Moscow, Russia on January 17, 1951.
 He is the son of Georgy Arkadyevich Arbatov, a highly distinguished Soviet and Russian academic and decorated veteran of the Great Patriotic War, the Russian front of World War II.
 Alexei Arbatov studied international relations at the Moscow State Institute of International Relations (MGIMO), also father Georgy's alma mater, and graduated in 1973 with distinction.

 After graduating from MGIMO, Arbatov began graduate studies at the Institute of World Economy and International Relations (IMEMO) in Moscow.
 He defended his graduate dissertation in 1976 and earned a Candidate of Sciences, or "Kandidat," degree—the Russian education system's equivalent of a PhD.
 Arbatov then pursued post-doctoral studies at MGIMO.
 After successful defense of a second dissertation in 1982, he earned a Doctor of Sciences in History degree and the title of "Doctor of Historical Studies".

 Arbatov is married to Nadezhda Arbatova, a fellow political scientist and MGIMO alumna.
 The couple has one daughter together, Ekaterina, who is also a graduate of MGIMO.